 Enter ShopShops, a Beijing-based app where hosts livestream shopping sessions inside retail stores, trying on clothes and answering questions from thousands of users watching online, mainly back in China.
 ShopShops gets a cut of the purchases made through the webcast and also ships the goods to the customers in China.
 Investors apparently see commercial value, as ShopShops recently raised $6.1 million in seed funding.

-Spanx now streams twice per month in its company-branded retail stores.
+Spanx now streams once a month in its company-branded retail stores.
 Some are located in airports, others in places like the high-end New Jersey mall where ShopShops did its first Spanx webcast.
-The two-hour sessions now bring in an average of about $20,000 in revenue, but more importantly, they give the company valuable consumer feedback, Ms. Brindisi said.
+The two-hour sessions give the company valuable consumer feedback in addition to revenue, Ms. Brindisi said.

 But the China experiment is part of the broader pivot to digital outreach for a company that has traditionally built its business in around word of mouth and has always espoused the ethos of empowering women by helping them feel good.